jordanmchiu/b-m-4eva/README.md

 # m-b-4eva
-A totally serious wedding website
+A totally serious, incredibly official wedding website that isn't a joke at all.